30.6.12

 These announcements come as a breather for the government, which has been battling criticism over its handling of the economy.
 Critics say the lack of economic reforms and the taxation policies have scared foreign investors to the sidelines.

-Two international ratings agencies Standard & Poor’s and Fitch have revised India’s rating outlook to negative from stable citing lack of reforms, weak public fi
+Two international ratings agencies Standard & Poor’s and Fitch have revised India’s rating outlook to negative from stable citing lack of reforms, weak public finances and slowing growth.

 The firm has already invested more than $2 billion in India since it re-entered the country in 1993.
 Tuesday’s announcement takes the total investment to $7 billion since the company’s return to India.
 The company and its bottling partners have drawn up plans to tap into the opportunities in India and has lined up investments in innovations, expansion of distribution network, cold drink placement and augmentation of manufacturing capacity.